☘️ELEGANT IRELAND -9 DAY, 5 STAR -LOVELY SELF DRIVE TOUR

 From there a small boat will take you across the 3 Lakes of Killarney, back to the 15th century Ross Castle.
 Your Gillie (boatman) will amaze you with his knowledge.

-On to Kenmare and Limerick and visit Adare and the Foynes Flying Boat Museum with an Irish Coffee making demonstration.
+Killarney to Limerick and visit Adare and the Foynes Flying Boat Museum with an Irish Coffee making demonstration.
 From 1939 to 1945 Foynes was the centre of the aviation world traffic between the United States and Europe.
 It features the original Terminal Building including the authentic 1940’s cinema.

 Irish coffee was invented in Foynes.
 Since Joe Sheridan made the first one in 1942 to warm up damp and miserable passengers, the Coffee has become a common drink around the world.

-The spectacular Cliffs of Moher & The Burren.
+DAY 7/ To Galway via The spectacular Cliffs of Moher & The Burren

 The Cliffs are one of Ireland’s most spectacular sights.
 Standing 230 meters above the ground at their highest point and 8km long, they boast one of the most amazing views in Ireland.